Ways of Working

 Kurt Jackson, Artist

-I have the Kurt Jackson quote up in my studio and I apply it to all the different ways of working I employ - drawing & painting, printmaking, papermaking & papier-mâché, stitch, collage & mixed media.
-Time spent outdoors, whether gardening, walking, sketching or simply quietly sitting & observing, is also an important part of my creative process and inspires my work in the studio.
+This quote pinned up in my studio is a reminder to follow my creative curiosity, to be exploratory & experimental in my artmaking.
+The many 'how to' books on studio shelves cover drawing & painting, printmaking, papermaking, papier-mâché, book making, stitch, collage & mixed media, natural dyeing and mosaic.
+They are a good indicator of avenues explored but printmaking is the foundation of my creativity.
+Time spent outdoors, whether gardening, walking, sketching or simply quietly sitting & observing, is an important part of my creative process and helps inspire work in the studio.

-I often use plate making techniques in other creative work and some of my prints will form the basis of a collage & other mixed media work.
-Offcuts of paper & unsuccessful prints are given a new lease of life by being used for papier-mâché or are pulped and made into paper that I can use for printmaking & collage.
+I often use plate making techniques in other creative work including mixed media & for making decorative plaques & 3D forms from Plaster of Paris.
+Increasingly my prints on paper form the basis of collage rather than being stand alone artworks.
+Offcuts of paper & unwanted prints are given a new lease of life by being used for papier-mâché or are pulped and made into paper that can be used.